U.S. Veteran Trains for Fulfilling Sports

 "The program is geared for golf, but everything you learn – about soil, grasses, insects and diseases – can be applied to any turf management," said Fran Koppell, the Turf School's senior program coordinator.

-Eric used his GI Bill education benefits to attend the non-credit job training program.
-The turf school is among more than 300 programs offered by the Rutgers Office of Continuing Professional Education (OCPE) that help U.S. veterans take the next step.
+Eric used his GI Bill® education benefits to attend the non-credit job training program.
+The turf school is one of several programs offered by the Rutgers Office of Continuing Professional Education (OCPE) that help U.S. veterans take the next step.